immregistries/IIS-Sandbox/src/main/demo/Walkthrough.md

         - match1Patient.xml

-- Visualize the Person Ressource and the links its levels of assurance
+- Visualize the Person Ressource and each link with its levels of assurance
     - **GET**  http://localhost:8080/iis-sandbox/fhir/tenantId/Person/patientWithLinks

 ### Creating an Immunization with links :